millejoh/ein-mumamo/README.md

 Installing
 ----------

-With ein-mumamo depends on parts of nxhtml, so I have tried to include all the nxhtml dependencies in one place since [nxhtml][nxhtml] is not currently availabe in MELPA and can be difficult to install.
+ein-mumamo depends on parts of nxhtml, so you will need to install [nxhtml][nxhtml] manually, as it is not currently availabe in MELPA.
+It may be possible to install via [el-get](https://github.com/dimitri/el-get), though I have not tested this method.
+I have succesfully install nxhtml from [github](https://github.com/emacsmirror/nxhtml) and after adding nxhtml/util to my emacs load path have been able to get MuMaMo support in ein functional.

 Both ein and ein-mumamo are available in MELPA, and this is the preferred way to install these pacakges.
 Otherwise you will need to download both from Github